Visual-Vincent/GuiStack/README.md

 | AWS_SQS_ENDPOINT_URL    | http://localhost:4566       |
 | AWS_S3_FORCE_PATH_STYLE | true                        |

-By default, GuiStack can be access via https://localhost:5001.
+By default, GuiStack can be accessed via https://localhost:5001.
 To configure which port it should listen to, edit the accompanying `appsettings.json` file and add a property called `"Urls"`:

 ```json
 {